Workspaces are used for collaboration between testers. A workspace contains several members with a role for each one:

 - Viewers can check the Virtual Users and test results.

-All members of a Workspace can utilize the resources of the Workspace - be it Virtual users, Tests Reports, Scenario configuration, on-premise injectors etc.
+All members of a Workspace can utilize the resources of the Workspace - be it Virtual users, Tests Reports, Scenario configuration, private injectors etc.

 The following procedure explains how to create a workspace: